 - Persistent fatigue

 Lymphoma patients may also consider clinical trials, which offer access to new treatments that are not widely available.
 Massive Bio guides patients through a comprehensive, artificial intelligence powered clinical trial matching process.
 Participating in a clinical trial provides patients with new treatments they would otherwise not have access to.
-There are approximately 52 active clinical trials for Burkitt lymphoma therapies in the United States.
+There are approximately 52 active clinical trials for BL therapies in the United States.
 If you want to learn more about clinical trials for lymphoma, contact your team at Massive Bio.